influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/amqpEventSource.md

 withKey(key)
 ```

-The key of the secret to select from.
-Must be a valid secret key.
+"The key of the secret to select from.
+Must be a valid secret key."

 ### fn auth.password.withName